Shinkansen Henkei Robo Shinkalion: Development

 The franchise's roots dates back to 2012, during the time when Takara Tomy revived the Tomica Hyper series.
 At the time, the Plarail Hyper Series did not do well in sales and was eventually discontinued in 2013.
 In order to redevelop the Plarail Hyper Series concept into a new series, Takara Tomy hired several experts from the Japan Railways Group for the new designs and concepts.
 The new concept is a transforming super robot in the vein of the Plarail series, and was inspired directly from several anime, notably Chō Tokkyū Hikarian.
-JR East Project and JR East Group were already been long time sponsors of Takara Tomy during Plarail's development, and other branches of the Japan Railways group joined in on its development.
+JR East Project and JR East Group were already long time sponsors of Takara Tomy during Plarail's development, and other branches of the Japan Railways group joined in on its development.
 The new project was announced under the codename "Project E5" during the 2014 Tokyo Toy Show, with special promotional animation created in collaboration with Japan Railways Group and Shogakukan Music & Digital Entertainment Inc. After the presentation, many changes on the concept were done in order for the toy to be finalized for retail sale and to be compatible with any Plarail tracks.
 After the changes, the first wave of toys were released on March 16, 2015.

 Soon after the release of the toys, Takara Tomy announced that an anime of the series is in the works.
 The anime, aired in TBS, was released on January 6, 2018.
 The anime has notable crossovers from both the Vocaloid franchise and the Evangelion franchise in some of its episodes.
 Hayato and the E5 also cross over in the feature-length film for Tomica Hyper Rescue Drive Head Kidō Kyūkyū Keisatsu.
 In May 2019, Takara Tomy announced that the anime would end in Summer 2019.
 A sequel film is also announced to premiere in Winter 2019.
 In January 2021, a new anime series was announced for spring of that year.

+In late December 2023, Takara Tomy later announced that a new season would be releasing in April 2024, titled Shinkalion: Change the World.
+This series concluded on February 2, 2025.